truenas/documentation/content/SCALE/SCALEUIReference/Storage/Datasets/DatasetsScreensScale.md

 **Edit** opens the **[Edit Dataset](#add-and-edit-dataset-screens)** screen for the selected dataset.

-The **Promote** button appears on the **Dataset Details** widget if you clone a dataset from an existing snapshot.
-The dataset cloned from the snapshot also displays in the **Datasets** listing.
-Promoting the cloned child dataset allows users to delete the parent volume that created the clone.
+**Promote** appears on the **Dataset Details** widget when you select a cloned snapshot on the dataset tree table.
+This option promotes the cloned child dataset and allows users to delete the parent volume that created the clone.
 Otherwise, you cannot delete a clone while the original volume still exists.
 See [zfs-promote.8](https://openzfs.github.io/openzfs-docs/man/8/zfs-promote.8.html).

 Non-root parent and child dataset versions of the card include the **[Delete](#delete-dataset)** option.
 To delete a root dataset, use the **Disconnect/Export** option on the **[Storage Dashboard]({{< relref "StorageDashboardScreen.md" >}})** screen.